 4. Call a travel agent at a travel service such as Christopherson Travel.
 Christopherson Business Travel: 866 327-7606 Toll free, 801 327-7668 Direct line

-When should I purchase my USA to Chiang Mai flight?
+When should I purchase my USA to Thailand flight?

 Check the flight prices daily as prices are known to fluctuate from day to day (specific days of the week may offer a better price).
 At times specific airlines may offer better prices than other online travel service online sites.
 We have found that flight prices change significantly (up and down) from day to day.

 "Thai Visas for Americans.
 U.S. citizens carrying a tourist passport and in possession of an onward or return airline ticket do not require a visa to enter Thailand.
 The passport must have at least six months validity remaining to be allowed entry."

 We recommend that you purchase travel insurance.
 It is available from various providers.
 You can search online for travel insurance.